dantrim/hamming-codec/README.md

 #### Decoding

-After [following the Python installation](#python-installation) you can decode Hamming encoded messages of specified length (in number of bits) as follows:
+You can use the `hamming` commandline utility to decode messages of specified length (in number of bits) as follows:

 ```bash
 $ hamming decode 0x2a3a1 21